Git Iac Scanning

 From the Integrations List page, you can use the burger (3-dot) menu for additional options on an integration.

-This action deletes associated sources as well.
+Delete: This action deletes the Git integration and all the associated sources as well.

 Pull Request Policy Evaluation